Plumsail/orgchart-docs/source/javascript-framework/methods.rst

 initTooltipBasedOnConfig(link, itemData)
 ----------------------------------------

 Initializes tooltips for specified link.
 If you have custom rendering logic you can use this method to initialize tooltip links.
-This method will show a tooltip with data from ‘itemData’ when somebody clicks on the ‘link’.
+This method will show a tooltip with data from :code:`itemData` when somebody clicks on the link.

 .. rubric:: Input parameters